 SEE ALSO: 5 Signs It's Time to Replace Your Windows

-Climate plays a role in the lifespan of your windows.
+Another reason to replace windows is the climate, which can impact the lifespan of your windows.
 Over time, the elements leave their mark and cause wear.
 Other times, the weather works quicker.

 Storm damage to your windows can leave you in a pinch.
 Depending on the severity of the damage and where the window was broken, you may not be able to salvage your windows with repairs.
 In those cases, your comfort may hinge on you making a speedy decision and installing new windows.